 - a group of three or four cards of the same rank and in different suits;

 - a run of three or more consecutive cards of the same suit.
 Aces can be at either end of a run (A-2-3 or A-K-Q), but not in the interior (2-A-K is invalid).

 Jokers can be used to as substitutes for missing cards, subject to some restrictions.
 A player's first meld in each round must conform to the requirement for the round, as set out below.
 When laying down your first meld of the round, you can only put down exactly what is required.
 In later turns, you can put down additional meld (groups and runs), and add cards to your own or other players' existing meld.
 Consecutive cards can be added to either end of a run (for example if 4-5-6-7 is on the table, 3 or 8 can be added to it), and the fourth suit can be added to a group of three of a kind.
 A four of a kind is closed, and can no longer be extended, and the same would apply in theory to a run of 14 cards with an ace at each end.

-There is a penalty for discarding a card which could be added to a meld on the table - either to extend a run or to complete four of a kind.
+There is a penalty for discarding a card which could be played on the table - either to extend a run or to complete four of a kind or in exchange for a Joker that represents that card.
 The player who discarded must pay 10 cents (R0.10) to the kitty, and the card cannot be picked up from the discard pile by the next player nor bought by any other player.

 The play continues until one player is able to get rid of all their cards, either by melding them all or by melding all but one and discarding.
 Play then ends and the other players count the points for the cards they have left in their hands.